 Online shoppers love to feel like they are getting value for money.
 It’s one of the main reasons that events like Black Friday are such a huge deal.

-One way to do this is to send existing customers a promotional email disguised as a “Thank You” email.
+There are other ways to add this “aura” subtly as well.
+One way to do this is to send existing customers a promotional email that looks like a “Thank You” email.
 For example, include a unique discount code while stressing the offer is only available because of their previous purchase – this satisfies the value for money and exclusivity criteria.
 This convinces customers that they’re getting a superb deal, thus encouraging them to pull out their wallets again.

 You can send this type of “Thank You” email to mark just about any event – Black Friday, the holidays, a customer’s birthday, etc. Just make sure you don’t overuse this strategy, or you’ll become predictable.
 If this happens, the email won’t have the desired effect.